Durgesh2601/DevExplorer/README.md

 ## Overview

 Dev Explorer is a web application that allows users to explore detailed information about developers on platforms like GitHub.
-Users can search for a specific developer by username and view their profile details, including their name, avatar, company, location, email, followers, following, public repositories, and Twitter username.
+Users can view developers' profile details, including their name, avatar, company, location, email, followers, following, public repositories, and Twitter username.

 ## Features

-- Users listing page
+- Developers listing page
 - View detailed developer profile information
 - Navigate back to the previous page
 - Responsive design for various screen sizes